slackapi/bolt-js/docs/README.md

 │       ├── rory.png
 │       └── oslo.svg
 ├── src/
 │   ├── pages/ (stuff that isn't docs content.
-This is empty for every repo but homepage) │   └── theme (only contains the 404 page)
+This is empty for this repo!)
-├── docusaurus.config.js (main config file. also where to set navbar/footer) ├── redirects-hashes.js (a # to / redirects script because the old site used # as pages)
+│   └── theme (only contains the 404 page)
-└── redirects-pages.js (a redirects script for regular pages -- redirects plugin doesn't work with above script) └── sidebar.js (manually set where the content docs are in the sidebar.)
+├── docusaurus.config.js (main config file. also where to set navbar/footer) └── sidebar.js (manually set where the content docs are in the sidebar.)
 ```

 A cheat-sheet:
 * _I want to edit a doc._ `content/*/*.md`
-* _I want to edit a Japanese doc._ `i18n/ja-jp/docusaurus-plugin-content-docs/current/*/*.md`
+* _I want to edit a Japanese doc._ `i18n/ja-jp/docusaurus-plugin-content-docs/current/*/*.md`.
+See the [Japanese docs README](./docs/README.md)
 * _I want to change the docs sidebar._ `sidebar.js`
 * _I want to change the css._ Don't use this repo, use the home repo and the changes will propagate here.
 * _I want to change anything else._ `docusaurus.config.js`